nabeelmaklai/Memory_game/README.md

 Some additional functionality that I might add are

 - Have a timer included in the hardest mode
-- Reset the game without relaoding the page
+- Reset the game without reloading the page
 - Have a landing page that will allow the player to select the level
 - Have a storage function that would store the higeste score on each level